VTimofeenko/nitratesky/README.md

 Script to adjust display/led brightness ([source repository](https://github.com/Hummer12007/brightnessctl)).

 **Important note**: there are two USE flags in this ebuild in the 9999 version — `systemd` and `udev`.
 If systemd is enabled — resulting binary is installed with suid, regardless of whether `udev` is enabled.

+## `x11-misc/monitors-switch`

+Small set of utilities that automatically sets the screens positions based on WiFi network the machine is currently connected to.
+See the [separate repo](https://github.com/SabbathHex/monitors-switch) for more details.

+## `x11-misc/root-notify-send`

+A small utility that allows sending desktop notifications to the currently logged in user from root user.
+Uses `savedconfig` configuration for setting the user and their user ID, see `files` directory inside the ebuild folder.